We love stories more than science. A good story causes us to see patterns in noise.

 Things aren’t always 10x, and some things have a 10x property for years but can evolve until there isn’t another 10x.

-Still, it’s safe to assume there’s a 10x truth, and spend your time seeking that truth, rather than worrying about and fiddling with one hundred variables, almost none of which will turn out to be important.
+Still, it’s useful to assume there is a 10x truth, and spend your time seeking that truth, rather than worrying about and fiddling with one hundred variables, almost none of which will turn out to be important.